-Press and hold the "Vent" button, and the sunroof will open to the vent position.
-This is called "Express Vent", and will occur regardless of the sunroof position.
+Press and release the Vent button within one half second and the sunroof will open to the vent position.
+This is called "Express Vent", and it will occur regardless of sunroof position.
 During Express Vent operation, any movement of the switch will stop the sunroof.